DK-Hostmaster/das-service-specification/README.md

 Current limit is set to 60 requests per minute.

 Please note the sandbox environment is not under rate limiting at this time, due to a wish for unlimited use for developers.

+<a name="waiting-list"></a>
+## Waiting List

+DK Hostmaster offers a waiting list service for domainnames, when a domainname becomes available to the first position on a waiting list, it should be registered using the standard registration proces either using the **email form** or **EPP**.
+This influences the create domain command, which should just be populated with the userid of the user which has been pre-approved for registration of the domainname with DK Hostmaster.

+Please refer to the DK Hostmaster A/S [website](https://www.dk-hostmaster.dk/en/waiting-list) for more information.

 <a name="session-handling"></a>
 # Session Handling